kholia/OSX-KVM/README.md

 Note: All blobs and resources included in this repository are re-derivable (all instructions are included!).

-Note: Checkout [ideas.md](ideas.md).
+### Contributing Back

 This project can always use your help, time and attention.

-### Ideas

 I am looking for help (pull-requests!) with the following work items:

 * Create *full* installation (ISO) image without requiring an existing macOS physical/virtual installation.